hcfp/Computing-Notes/Computing Notes.md

 - Read/write head
   - Reads symbols from the tape and makes decisions based on the contents of the cells and its current state

-- Can be though of as an FSM with infinite memory
+- Can be thought of as an FSM with infinite memory
   - The FSM specifies the task to be performed

 - The possible operations are: